Seymour Centre

-The Seymour Centre is a multi-purpose performing arts centre within the University of Sydney in the Australian city of Sydney.
-It is located on the corner of City Rd and Cleveland St in Chippendale, just south-west of the city centre.
+The Seymour Centre is a multi-purpose performing arts centre within the University of Sydney, located in the city of Sydney, Australia.
+It is located on the corner of City Road and Cleveland Street in Chippendale, south-west of the city centre, in the City of Sydney local government area.

-The building was designed by architectural firm Allen Jack+Cottier and was opened in 1975.
+The building was designed by the architectural firm Allen Jack+Cottier and was opened in 1975.
 Internal refurbishments were carried out in 2000, designed by Lahz Nimmo Architects.

-As well as the public performance areas, the building provides accommodation for the Department of Music at the University of Sydney.
+In addition to public performance areas, the building houses facilities for the Department of Music at the University of Sydney.

 History

 Sydney businessman, Everest York Seymour, died in 1966 and left a significant bequest for ‘...the construction of a building to serve as a centre for the cultivation, education and performance of musical and dramatic arts...'.
 The University of Sydney became the trustee of this bequest, and Allen Jack+Cottier were commissioned to design a performing arts centre to be known as The Seymour Centre.